 Phase 1.
 Discovery

 Objective: Find a problem to solve

-This is the initiation phase, where the Product Manager talks to customers, listens to their feedback, what they are asking for and pays attention to customers using competing products.
-Once you know what features are most valued to customers, the main goal is to obtain, validate and implement customer feedback.
+Product discovery is the initiation phase, where the Product Manager talks to customers, listens to their feedback and pays attention to customers using competing products.
+Once you know which features are most valued to customers, the main goal is to obtain, validate and implement customer feedback.

 Phase 2.
 Define

 Objective: Determine the MVP – (Minimum Viable Product)

 The goal is to have a product that has the minimum set of features to test key assumptions.
 In this phase, it is important to not waste valuable resources where they are not necessary.
 Work until you get a solid understanding of the problem to solve and the needed features.